RichDeto/comfert/README.md

-The file `main_local.R` in the `local` directory allows to runs the estimation algorithm in a "local" computing cluster (a small cluster without a job scheduler).
+The file `main_local.R` in the `local` directory allows to runs the estimation algorithm in a "local" computing cluster (without a job scheduler).

 The file `main_remote.R` in the `remote` directory manages the computation in a remote (external) cluster running on Slurm.